Image of the Ou-Uetsu Shinkansen route

 As you know, the Ishiba Cabinet has already resigned, so it's possible that a different policy will be announced in the future.
 However, I don't think there will ever be a Cabinet that will dare to propose that the entire basic plan route should be a Shinkansen line.
 I think the hurdles to building the Ou-Uetsu Shinkansen line in accordance with the 1973 Ministry of Transport announcement have become quite high

-However, it is possible if it is "partially" .
+However,it is possible if it is "partially".

 The current Yamagata Shinkansen "Tsubasa" passes through Itaya Pass, which lies on the border between Fukushima and Yamagata prefectures

-The Tsubasa's maximum speed is limited to 130 km/h on the Ou Main Line between Fukushima Station and Shinjo Station, but the Tohoku Shinkansen uses rolling stock that can run at 300 km/h (in the case of the latest E8 series).
-Even between Fukushima Station and Shinjo Station, high-speed travel should be possible if high-speed tracks are provided.
-Therefore, to develop the Yonezawa Tunnel to allow high-speed travel of over 200 km/h .
-If the Yonezawa Tunnel is constructed and high-speed travel within the tunnel becomes a reality, the Ou Shinkansen can be said to have been partially realized (regardless of whether it can be defined as the Ou Shinkansen from a legal perspective).
+While the Tsubasa Shinkansen is limited to a maximum speed of 130 km/h on the Ou Main Line section between Fukushima Station and Shinjo Station, it uses trains that can travel at 300 km/h (in the case of the latest E8 series) on the Tohoku Shinkansen line.
+Even between Fukushima Station and Shinjo Station, high-speed travel should be possible if high-speed tracks are prepared.
+Therefore,to construct the Yonezawa Tunnel to accommodate high-speed travel of 200 km/h or more.
+If the Yonezawa Tunnel is constructed and high-speed travel within the tunnel is realized,the Ou Shinkansen has been partially realized(regardless of whether it can be defined as the Ou Shinkansen from a legal standpoint).

 The Yamagata Prefecture Alliance for the Realization of the Development of the Ou-Uetsu Shinkansen, which is made up of Yamagata Prefecture, local governments along the line, and the business community, sees the construction of the Yonezawa Tunnel as a precursor to the development of the Ou Shinkansen, and hopes to use this to help realize the Ou Shinkansen as soon as possible